Mikieb1982/the-turnstile/README.md

 ### 2. Configure Google Sign-In

-Copy the example environment file and update the placeholder with your Google OAuth web client ID.
+Copy the example environment file and update the placeholder with your Google OAuth web client ID (it looks like `1234567890-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com`).
 The value must match the client configured for this project's origin in the Google Cloud Console.
-If you are using the hosted demo credentials, set `VITE_GOOGLE_CLIENT_ID` to `99200945430-kr928f1b59vma8d9ulck20un5mqw6sfl.apps.googleusercontent.com`.
+If you do not have your own credentials yet, the hosted demo client ID (`99200945430-kr928f1b59vma8d9ulck20un5mqw6sfl.apps.googleusercontent.com`) is bundled in `.env.example` so Google Sign-In works out of the box.
+Replace it with your own before deploying to production.

 ```bash
 cp .env.example .env.local